Chippo90/Software-and-AI/README.md

 **Smart File Assistant**

-A desktop application built with Python and Tkinter to help you analyze, manage, and organize your files intelligently.
-This tool automates the tedious process of cleaning up digital clutter by providing AI-driven recommendations and interactive tools.
+A desktop application built with Python and Tkinter to help analyze, manage, and organize your files intelligently.
+This tool automates the process of cleaning up digital clutter by providing AI driven recommendations and interactive tools.

 **1. Features**